Gever Tulley, Founder & Education Architect

 Ellen has worked in the classrooms, offices, and boardrooms of preschools, colleges, music schools, study abroad programs, and law school, giving her a unique perspective on how education supports students’ changing needs from preschool through adulthood.
 Ellen’s love for the world of early childhood education and her belief in children’s innate desire to learn independently keeps her searching for cutting-edge educational movements that support play, creativity, and student-centered learning consistently throughout childhood and into adulthood.
 Ellen was the founding board president of San Francisco Rock Project, a performance-based music school for kids, and remains active on their board.
 Ellen’s three children attend Brightworks.

 Anthony started working with children in his junior year of high school and never looked back.
-For the past twenty-six years, he has worked in almost every facet of schools from pre- to high school.
+For the past twenty-seven years, he has worked in almost every facet of schools from pre- to high school.
 Through a multitude of classroom, play based, administrative and hands-on experiences Anthony has always been a firm believer that there is no single approach for all children and has strived to work with them as individuals to help them pursue and explore their interests and let their ideas to be the driving force of their educational experience.
 Since the beginning of Brightworks, Anthony has been a fierce advocate for the hearts and minds of the kids, seeing their need for love and support as paramount to a good educational experience.
 He acts as advisor to the collaborators, teaches a high school philosophy class and works closely with the parents.
 Mostly he loves the joyous challenge of discovering the passions of the children and pursuing all the amazing paths that open in these transformative moments.

 Justine Macauley, Program Coordinator